Justin (given name)

 Justin is a masculine given name of Latin origin.
 It is the anglicized form of the Latin given name Justinus, a derivative of Justus, meaning "just", "fair", or "righteous".
-Justinus was the name borne by various early saints, notably a 2nd-century Christian apologist and a boy martyr of the 3rd century.
+Justinus was the name borne by various early saints, notably a 2nd-century Christian apologist and a 3rd century martyr.
 The name is also related to the similar Latin name Justinian.
-As an English name, Justin is common particularly in the English-speaking world starting in the latter half of the 20th century.
+As an English name, Justin is common, particularly in the English-speaking world starting in the latter half of the 20th century.